Fitzy1293/shell-speedtest/README.md

 shell_speedtest dash
 ```

+# Conclusion

-The results show that Dash is not just trivially faster.
+The results show that Dash is not just trivially faster, it was consistently ~10% faster than Bash.

 ![runs](images/500-and-1000-runs.png)

 Even with changing up the order of the shells, (meaning `shell_speedtest dash` gets executed first), dash is faster.

 ![runs](images/reversed-runs.png)

-# TODO

-- [] Make the number of runs a command line arg, right now it's hard-coded.